Mathis1993/DCGAN/README.md

 # DCGAN
 A small workshop for creating face images with a GAN in Pytorch.

+All code is provided in Google Colaboratory notebooks with the face data being managed in Google Drive.

-Mainly following [this](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) Pytorch tutorial by Nathan Inkawhich.
+The workshop mainly follows [this](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) Pytorch tutorial by Nathan Inkawhich.

 There are four notebooks:
 1. DCGAN: The notebook containing the full code and outputs